-The education of students is central to our mission at CALS.
+The education of our students is central to our mission at CALS.
 We value our students, and as we prepare you for your professional life, we want your experience at UVM to be rewarding.
-The materials on this web site should serve to answer your basic questions as you navigate around your academic requirements while also making UVM your new home.
+The materials on this website should serve to answer your basic questions as you navigate your academic requirements while also making UVM your new home.
 We strongly encourage you to meet with your advisor on a regular basis.
-For additional help, Student Services in the CALS Dean’s Office is another resource you can use.
+Our Student Services team in the CALS Dean’s Office is also here to support you on your academic journey.

 Who are the members of the CALS student services team?

 Associate Dean of Academic Programs

 Kate Finley Woodruff manages the Student Services Office, and oversees college recruitment, retention, and enrollment, as well as Orientation, Open Houses, Admitted Student Visit Days, and Commencement.
 She also works on college academic programming and community relations.
 Kate was a faculty member for several years in the Department of Community Development and Applied Economics, teaching courses in public communication, socially responsible marketing, and non-profit marketing.
 Hours: By appointment Email: email@example.com or call 802-656-1032.

 Whitney is involved with academic matters that involve forms: Change of major/college, declaring a major, declaring a minor, permission to study abroad, permission to go over 18 credits, taking a course incomplete, Add/Drop/and Withdrawal, and the Senior Records Check.
 Whitney works with issues of academic standing, she coordinates the CALS Studies Committee and she manages degree audits for Commencement.
 Hours: M-F, 8:00 - 4:30 Email: Whitney.Northrop@uvm.edu or call 802-656-0289.